 A notable development in advancing Legionella control policies and practices is the recent establishment of prominent industry standards and guidelines for managing building water systems to reduce Legionella growth.
 The following examples of documents published in just the past few years reflect the increasing attention to a prevention-oriented approach to managing Legionella risks.
 They are important in promoting best practices in buildings and in facilitating the development of federal, state and local policies that can help to institutionalize those practices.

 ASHRAE Standard 188.
 Perhaps the most widely quoted industry standard developed in recent years is ANSI/ASHRAE Standard 188, Legionellosis: Risk Management for Building Water Systems.
-The voluntary consensus standard – first developed by the American Society of Heating, Refrigerating and Air Conditioning Engineers in 2015 and revised in 2018 – provides a framework for developing a water management program for building water systems.
+The voluntary consensus standard – first developed by the American Society of Heating, Refrigerating and Air Conditioning Engineers in 2015 and revised in 2018 and 2021 – provides a framework for developing a water management program for building water systems.
 The standard outlines key components (“risk management principles”) that must be addressed in a water management program for building water systems.
 The standard also includes a number of preventive maintenance elements for potable water systems and for specified non-potable water systems, which must be incorporated in order to comply with the standard.
-ASHRAE 188 does not require testing or provide guidance on testing protocols or parameters, but it does mandate periodic validation of program effectiveness.
+ASHRAE 188 does not require testing, but it does mandate periodic valildation of program effectiveness, and a September 2021 addendum to the standard added a new appendix regarding minimum laboratory accredditation and documentation requirements, which apply when testing is part of the water management program.
 The standard applies to new and existing buildings and is designed for use in most building types except single-family homes.
-A related ASHRAE guidance, ASHRAE Guideline 12-2020: Minimizing the Risk of Legionellosis Associated with Building Water Systems, was updated in 2020 to provide direction on implementing ASHRAE 188.
+A related ASHRAE guidance, ASHRAE Guideline 12-2020: Managing the Risk of Legionellosis Associated with Building Water Systems, was updated in 2020 to provide direction on implementing ASHRAE 188.